34armish/34armish/README.md

 I am a tech enthusiastic, self- motivated, reliable, responsible and hard working student.I am a mature team worker and adaptable to all challenging situations.
 I am able to work well both in a team environment as well as using own initiative.
 I am able to work well under pressure and adhere to strict deadlines.

-Currently i'm pursuing my Bachelor of Technology degree in Computer science and Engineering in Trident Academy of Technology.
+Currently I'm pursuing my Bachelor of Technology degree in Computer science and Engineering in Trident Academy of Technology.

 ![34armish's Stats](https://github-readme-stats.vercel.app/api?username=34armish&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)